Max1385/Vysion-Documentation/docs/source/usercmds.rst

 .. hint::
     With our economy system, you can collect as many diamonds as possible to stay one step ahead of other users!

-**How to use our economy system:**

-- Collect diamonds daily with `/diamond daily`
+- Collect diamonds daily with ``/diamond daily``
-- Steal diamonds from other users with `/diamond steal [member]`.
+- Steal diamonds from other users with ``/diamond steal [member]``.

-.. warning::
-    It could go wrong sometimes :)

-- Give other users a certain amount of diamonds: `/diamond give [member] [amount] [description]` -> amount = amount of diamonds, description = if you want to add a nice text.
+- Give other users a certain amount of diamonds: ``/diamond give [member] [amount] [description]`` -> amount = amount of diamonds, description = if you want to add a nice text.
-- Use `/diamond event` to play an event to either win diamonds or lose diamonds.
+- Use ``/diamond event`` to play an event to either win diamonds or lose diamonds.
 We wish you good luck!
-- To get the statistics for a specific user, use `/diamond balance`.
+- To get the statistics for a specific user, use ``/diamond balance``.
-- To see the complete statistics of the economy game, use `/diamond leaderboard`.
+- To see the complete statistics of the economy game, use ``/diamond leaderboard``.
 There you can view the best players in the form of clear diagrams and also the best players with the longest streak!
 I wouldn't miss this if I were you!
 So what are you waiting for?
 Start with `/diamond daily` to create an economy game account in our economy database!

+.. warning::
+   If you try to steal diamonds from another user with ``/diamond steal [member]``, it can also happen that diamonds can be deducted from you.

 Feedback
 ------------